Toyota Prius V Performance

-The 2014 Toyota Prius v is powered by a 1.8-liter four-cylinder engine and an electric motor that combine to make 134 horsepower.
-The hybrid powertrain is mated to a continuously variable transmission (CVT).
-According to the EPA, the 2014 Prius v gets 44/40 mpg city/highway, which is excellent for a wagon, and about average for a hybrid car.
+The 2015 Toyota Prius v is powered by a 1.8-liter four-cylinder engine and an electric motor that generate 134 horsepower combined.
+The hybrid powertrain is mated to a continuously variable transmission (CVT), which functions like an automatic.
+According to the EPA, the 2015 Prius v gets 44/40 mpg city/highway, which is fantastic for a wagon and pretty good for a hybrid car.

 Handling and Braking

 - "While not particularly sporty, Prius v has well-balanced handling with accurate steering and confident road manners.
-Braking action is strong and swift with natural pedal feel that surpasses that of the v's hatchback sibling.
-We do wish the turning radius were a bit tighter, as the v is a bit trickier to maneuver in close quarters." -- Consumer Guide (2013)
+Braking action is strong and swift with natural pedal feel that surpasses that of the v's hatchback sibling." -- Consumer Guide (2013)